-Stephen GlaeserResearch Scholar, UNC Tax Center and Assistant Professor of Accounting
+Stephen GlaeserResearch Scholar, UNC Tax Center and Associate Professor of Accounting

 Stephen Glaeser researches issues at the intersection of accounting and economics.
 He studies how innovative firms trade-off the benefits of communicating with investors against the costs of publicly revealing information about partially non-excludable innovations.
 He also is interested in how taxation affects real decisions and how imperfect information gives rise to agency conflicts.